Anyline/anyline-ocr-anylinejs-module/README.md

-For now, only Serial Number, Meter Reading, License Plate and MRZ is available.
+Serial number, license plate, MRZ, e-card (Beta), german ID front (Beta), austrian, german and UK drivers licenses (Beta) and meter scanning are supported.
 AnylineJS has to be served from a web server that supports HTTPS.
 (Don't forget to add 'https://' if you are testing AnylineJS).

 ### Documentation